Meet Zaiba Asif - Specialist Biomedical Scientist

 I love the idea of knowing that the results I release will be used to make clinical decisions to help with a patient's treatment, with diagnosing patients as well as figuring out what's going on with them.
 This often makes it also the most stressful part of the job in terms of knowing when to release results or whether to hold them back as they don't look correct.
 I also like knowing that when I've called out an abnormal result to a doctor/nurse, I'm hopefully enabling them to act on the results quicker and alert them to it quicker to begin treatment which could potentially make a patient better or save their life.

-Let us know something that a lot of people don’t know about your job?
+Let us know something that a lot of people don’t know about your job.

-At the Birmingham Children's Hospital, we provide the out of hours service for BCH's site as well as the Women's site.
-This means usually one person is available on site to process samples and maintain the analysers over night.
+At the Birmingham Children's Hospital, we provide the out-of-hours service for BCH's site as well as the Women's site.
+This usually means one person is available on-site to process samples and maintain the analysers overnight.
 So I think the main thing people don't realise about our job is that overnight when working shifts we are just one person by ourselves for 13 hours in the Chemistry department.